-The Philosophy and Religion degree program at Bangor University offers the opportunity to study some of the most important and challenging ideas that have shaped Eastern and Western cultures.
-Our choice of modules offers a unique variety of religious and philosophical traditions, encompassing both analytical and continental philosophy, and religions of Eastern and Western tradition.
+The Philosophy and Religion degree programme at Bangor University offers the opportunity to study some of the most important and challenging ideas that have shaped Eastern and Western cultures.
+Our choice of modules offer a unique variety of religious and philosophical traditions, encompassing both analytical and continental philosophy, and religions of Eastern and Western tradition.
 We have more than enough to cultivate your skills and satisfy your enquiring mind.
 Philosophy and Religion at Bangor has developed out of a longstanding tradition in these subject areas within the University since the 19th century.
 Our staff are dedicated to developing your full academic and personal potential, and to prepare you for success after graduation.

 Why choose Bangor University for this course?

 - Situated at the centre of an imposing University campus, the subjects of Philosophy and Religion have a long and distinguished history being taught at Bangor for over a century.

 - You will benefit from our staff’s expertise and commitment to teaching, student care and welfare.

 - Our staff are research active and incorporate current research into their teaching.

 - We offer the opportunity for students to study Philosophy and Religion as a Single Honours degree, or in combination with a range of complementary subjects as part of a Joint Honours degree.

 Teaching is mainly by lectures, seminars, and individual tutorials.
 Modules also make use of Blackboard, the University’s online learning environment.
 During each semester you will study modules equivalent to 60 credits, making a total of 120 credits per year.